triggerdotdev/api-icons/readme.md

 - Check your changes look correct in Storybook in your browser.
 - Create a pull request to the main repository with a good description.

+### Publishing

+The Trigger.dev team can publish new versions of the library.
+Please create a pull request with your changes and we'll publish a new version.

+They will:

+1. check any changes look good in Storybook.
+2. Run `npx np` to publish a new version.
+Bumping

 ## License

 This library is licensed under the [MIT License](https://github.com/triggerdotdev/api-icons/blob/main/license).